 Determination of tax residence status is more complex for F-1 and J-1 students who have previously visited the U.S. and for J-1 scholars who have visited the U.S. more than once within the last 7 years.
 Contact issotax@iastate.edu if you have questions about your tax residence status.

-If your scholarship is from sources inside the United States, the portion of your scholarship used for room and board as well as for other non-educational expenses is taxed at a flat rate of 14%.
+If your scholarship is from sources inside the United States, the portion of your scholarship used for room and board as well as for other non-educational expenses is taxed at a flat rate of 14 percent.
 Individuals from countries with which the U.S. has negotiated tax treaties (see below) may be able to reduce the amount of tax on their scholarships.
 The portion of your U.S. scholarship granted and used to pay tuition and required fees is exempt from U.S. tax.
 On or before March 15th you will receive Form 1042-S from your scholarship provider which will show the taxable portion of your scholarship and any tax paid on that scholarship.

 If you are a nonresident for tax purposes and your scholarship is provided by an entity outside the United States you do not owe tax to the U.S. on any part of your scholarship.
 Check with your scholarship provider to determine if you have any U.S. tax obligations on your scholarship from outside the U.S.